rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/README.md

 ## Results
+In order to

+One of the *United Nations Sustainable Development Goals (SDGs)* is to put an end in the TB epidemic by the year of 2030.

 (Fill in which Option you chose, either 1 or 2.
 List the dataset you selected for the project if you selected Option 2.
 Also, discuss the visualizations you created, and why.
 For Option 2, also identify what your data question was, and how you went through the prompts.)

 Aggregation of results